 Many manufacturers can benefit from RFID implementation.
 A few application examples include:

-- Automotive: allows for automotive chassis to be reliably detected from several meters away.
+- Automotive: this allows the detection of the automotive chassis from several meters away.

-- Parts tracking and management: accurately supply parts in high-mix production lines, including tracking parts on pallets and racks throughout the production process.
+- Parts tracking and management: accurately supply parts in high-mix production lines, including tracking details on pallets and racks throughout production.

-- Materials handling: help with sorting of products, especially in harsh environments where standard barcodes cannot easily be scanned by traditional readers.
+- Materials handling: help with product sorting, especially in harsh environments where traditional readers cannot quickly scan standard barcodes.

-- Hanging conveyance: can identify moving products when distances change and without line of sight.
+- Hanging conveyance: can identify moving products when distances change without a line of sight.

-- Error proofing: multiple RFID tags can be identified to ensure the correct materials are being used in assembly during production.
+- Error proofing: multiple RFID tags ensure the usage of the correct materials in assembly during production.

-For more information on potential RFID products for your application, contact us today.
+Contact us today for more information on potential RFID products for your application.